xyproto/algernon/README.md

 // Given an URL path prefix (like "/") and a Lua function, set up an HTTP handler.
 // The given Lua function should take no arguments, but can use all the Lua functions for handling requests, like `content` and `print`. handle(string, function)

+// Given an URL prefix like "/" and a directory, serve the files and directories.
+// Offers rate-limiting, but not permission handling. servedir(string, string)
 ~~~